Lisa Ann: Directing

-Ann made her directorial debut with the film, Hung XXX, released on September 22, 2009 by Justin Slayer International.
+Ann made her directorial debut with the film, Hung XXX, released on September 22, 2009, by Justin Slayer International.
 In August 2013, she launched her own production company, Lisa Ann Productions, and signed a distribution deal with Jules Jordan Video.
 Her directorial debut for the company, MILF Revolution, was released on August 5, 2013.
 MILF Revolution won the 2014 AVN Award for "Best MILF Release".

 Other ventures

 Ann worked as a talent agent for LA Direct Models between September 2005 and February 2006.
 According to Ann, female performers in the industry who were 30 years or older were rejected by other agents and had to represent themselves despite the demand for them amid the "MILF phenomenon", which motivated her to start her own agency and represent them.
 She launched Clear Talent Management in November 2006, which was later renamed Lisa Ann's Talent Management and merged with Adam Glasser's Lighthouse Agency in 2007 before closing in July 2010.

 In December 2009, it was announced that Ann had signed on to be the spokeswoman for RealTouch, a mechanized artificial vagina produced by AEBN.
 She later had her own genitalia molded for Fleshlight in 2011.

 In 2013, Ann hosted a show titled Stripper Town on Sirius XM.
 She currently co-hosts two Sirius XM radio shows, Lisa Ann Does Fantasy, alongside Adam Ronis, on Monday nights, and The Morning Men on Thursday mornings.
+In 2023, Ann began a weekly podcast/show with Sirius XM.
+Better Halves with Lisa Ann and Bret Raybould is a comical therapy session that journeys into the world of dating, sex, and relationships.

 In December 2014, she said that she is pursuing a career in fantasy football.
 By January 2016, she was also slowly getting involved with fantasy baseball.

 On December 15, 2015, Ann released a memoir titled The Life.